dart-archive/www.dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 {% capture whats_the_point %}

-* An element can remove itself from the DOM with remove().
+* Use _element_.remove() to remove an element from the DOM.
-* Remove all children from an element with clear().
+* Remove all children from an element with _element_.elements.clear().
+* Function expressions are a convenient way to define single-use functions.
-* Function expressions is a shorthand syntax for defining functions.
+* => is a shorthand syntax for defining functions that contain just one expression.
-* The Dart HTML defines many event-related classes.
+* dart:html defines many event-related classes.

 {% endcapture %}

 {% capture content %}

-This target focuses on a modified version of the todo app that allows the users to delete items from the list.
+This target focuses on a modified version of the todo app that allows the user to delete items from the list.
-When the user hovers the mouse over an item, the item changes its appearance.
+When the user points the mouse cursor at an item, the item changes its appearance.
 When the user clicks the item, the Dart program removes the item from the list